 More than a program — a lifeline

-Lasting Change also offers bridge grants — emergency financial assistance to help cover rent or security deposits.
-Participants must complete five weeks of visits and planning before bridge grants are offered, and they are paid directly to vendors.
+That’s why Lasting Change offers bridge grants.
+Bridge grants offer emergency financial assistance to help cover rent or security deposits before someone potentially slips through the cracks.
+Bridge grants are not given blindly though.
+Participants must complete five weeks of Lasting Change visits and planning, building skills and support systems needed to stay stable in the long term.
+Bridge grants are offered with purpose, and paid directly to vendors.

 “Lasting Change isn’t just about helping someone get housed, it is about helping them stay housed.
 St. John’s will remain connected and involved with willing participants.
 We will offer support so participants not only survive, but begin to heal, grow, and thrive.” — Tollef Wienke, Program Coordinator

 You can help make a new house feel like home by donating items for our welcome tubs.
-Visit our Lasting Change Wish List to donate items directly supporting participants in the program.
+These kits include essential household supplies that ease the transition and remind individuals they’re not alone on their journey.
+Visit our Lasting Change Wish List and donate items directly supporting participants in the Lasting Change program.